Conveuropean logo

 Merida Spain

-In the first week of October 09 I had the weeding of a good friend in Galicia, but I took a couple of days off to visit my high school friends M. and C. in extremadura.
-I went with M. to Merida and I was surprised to learn it was one of the most important cities of the Roman Empire.
-You can find the Roman remains everywhere but one of my favorite spots was the Roman Theater.
+In the first week of October 09, I had the wedding of a good friend in Galicia, but I took a couple of days off to visit my high school friends M. and C. in Extremadura.
+I went with M. to Merida, and I was surprised to learn it was one of the most important cities of the Roman Empire.
+You can find the Roman remains everywhere, but one of my favorite spots was the Roman Theater.
 I felt like I was in Rome again.
 Amazing!

 Custom House Sunset